Using Presto (Trino)

 The table concept of RDBMS is applied identically here.

-When referencing a table in Presto, it must be fully-qualified, meaning that the catalog, schema, and table name must be specified and separated by periods (.).
+When referencing a table in Presto (Trino), it must be fully-qualified, meaning that the catalog, schema, and table name must be specified and separated by periods (.).

 Create cluster

-From NAVER Cloud Platform console, create the Cloud Hadoop cluster.
+From the NAVER Cloud Platform console, create the Cloud Hadoop cluster.

-For more information on creating clusters, see Create cluster.
+For more information about creating clusters, see Create cluster.

 Note

-• Staring with Cloud Hadoop 1.3, you can use clusters with Presto v0.240 installed.
+• Starting with Cloud Hadoop 1.3, you can use clusters with Presto v0.240 installed.

 cloudhadoop-create_ko

-• In Cloud Hadoop 1.3, even if you didn't create the cluster as a Presto type, you can still add Presto using Ambari Add Service.
+• In Cloud Hadoop 1.3, even if you did not create a cluster as a Presto (Trino) type, you can still add Presto (Trino) using Ambari Add Service.

-After installing Presto, you can see the service in the Ambari UI.
-You can start and stop each component of the service from this page.
+After installing Presto (Trino), you can see the service in the Ambari UI as follows: You can start and stop each component of the service from this page.

 • Quick Links: Presto Discovery UI